zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

 3. @testing-library/react (14.1.2)

 ## Setup test env
-Before we start it, we need to setup the test env.
+Before we start it, we need to set up the test env.

 ### 1. install dependencies
 ```shell